 The values of the Fishers Police Department revolve around people, leadership, service and performance.

-The Fishers Police Department has 111 sworn officers, whose primary purpose is to serve and protect the city of over 88,000 people.
+The Fishers Police Department has over 120 sworn officers, whose primary purpose is to serve and protect the city of over 88,000 people.
 The police department is comprised of four major divisions: Patrol, Criminal Investigations, Support and Operations.
 New recruits will initially be assigned to the Patrol Division.

 A patrol officer is responsible for enforcing statutes, laws, and regulations designed to protect the life and property of the citizens of Fishers.